yanandcoffee/life-themes/README.md

 License
 -------

 None!
-Themes are free to use.
+Themes are free to use and share.